top of page

 Commonly Misused Psychology Terms

-Below is a list of specified psychology terms, including their clinical definitions, common misuses in everyday language, and examples of such misuses.
+Below is a list of the most misused psychology terms.
+It includes their clinical definitions, common misuses in everyday language, and examples these misuses.

 Traumatic

-Common Misuse: Used to describe any upsetting or unpleasant experience, regardless of severity.
+Common Misuse: Used to describe any upsetting or unpleasant experience, regardless of its severity.

 Dissociation

-Clinical Definition: Dissociation is a psychological process involving a disconnection between thoughts, emotions, identity, or sense of reality, often as a coping mechanism for trauma or stress.
-It ranges from mild (e.g., daydreaming) to severe (e.g., dissociative identity disorder or depersonalization-derealization disorder).
+Clinical Definition: Dissociation is a complex psychological process.
+It involves a break between thoughts, emotions, identity, or reality.
+People often experience it as a way to cope with severe trauma or stress.
+It can be mild, like daydreaming, or severe, such as dissociative identity disorder or depresonalization-derealization disorder.

-Common Misuse: Used to describe feeling "spaced out," distracted, or emotionally detached in a casual sense, without clinical severity.
+Common Misuse: This term is often used to describe feeling "spaced out", distracted, or emotionally detached in a casual way, without any clinical severity.

 Example of Misuse: "I was so dissociated during that boring meeting, I didn’t hear a thing."
-(This likely describes inattention rather than clinical dissociation.)
+(This likely describes trouble paying attention or staying interested rather than clinical dissociation.)

 Triggered

-Clinical Definition: In psychology, a trigger is a stimulus (e.g., a sound, smell, or situation) that elicits an intense emotional or physiological response, often linked to trauma or PTSD, causing distress or flashbacks.
+Clinical Definition: In psychology, a trigger is a stimulus like a sound, smell, or situation. it causes a strong emotional or physical reaction.
+Triggers are often tied to trauma, leading to distress or flashbacks.

 Example of Misuse: "That meme totally triggered me!"
 (This implies irritation or discomfort rather than a trauma-related response.)